zcash/librustzcash/README.md

 # zcash_mmr

-Special implementation of merkle mountain ranges (MMR) for ZCash!
+Special implementation of Merkle mountain ranges (MMR) for Zcash!

 [![Build Status](https://travis-ci.org/NikVolf/zcash-mmr.svg?branch=master)](https://travis-ci.org/NikVolf/zcash-mmr)

-The main design goals of this mmr implementation are
+The main design goals of this MMR implementation are

 - Allow zero-cache and avoid db callbacks.
 As it is implemented, calling side must just smartly pre-load MMR nodes from the database (about log2(tree length) for append, twice as much for deletion).